CharlieDigital/SKPromptGenerator/README.md

 }
 ```

-Note the two class parameters `state` and `country` which are extracted from the prompt template.
+Note the two class parameters `state` and `country` which are extracted from the prompt template are now string literal tokens.

 Now we can use the prompt like so: